MushroomObserver/developer-startup/README.md

 Setup the new VM by running:

     $ mo-dev /vagrant

+*Gotcha for Windows users.
+If you see this error `/bin/bash^M: bad interpreter: No such file or directory` it means that the line endings of the file have been formatted for windows when you cloned the developer-startup repository.
+To fix this, use a program like Notepad++ to convert the mo-dev file to "Unix/Linux EOL (Line Endings)".

 You can actually use any directory on the VM you want.
 The advantage of using /vagrant is that the MO source code will be available both on the